Great Fire of Toronto (1904): Incident

 The fire was first spotted at 8:04 p.m., on April 19, 1904, by a Toronto Police constable on his regular street patrol.
 The flames were rising from the elevator shaft of the E & S Currie Limited's neck wear factory at 58 Wellington Street West, just west of Bay Street (now TD Bank Tower).
 The factory was situated in the centre of a large industrial and commercial area.
 The exact cause of the fire was never determined, but a faulty heating stove or an electrical problem is suspected.

 With 17 fire halls alerted, two engine companies and one hose company, the fire took nine hours to get under control.
 The glow of the fire could be seen for miles in all directions.
-Firefighters from cities as far away as Hamilton, Ontario, and Buffalo, New York, came to Toronto's aid.
+Firefighters from cities as far away as Buffalo, New York, came to Toronto's aid at the request of the then mayor Thomas Urquhart.
 The temperature that night was approximately -4 C with winds at 48 km/h and snow flurries.

-The fire destroyed more than 100 buildings.
+Over 100 buildings would be destroyed in the fire; one estimate reported exactly 114 buildings.
 Damage on Wellington Street West and Yonge Street was limited because one of the buildings, the Kilgour Brothers factory, had a sprinkler system fed by water tanks on the roof, preventing the fire from spreading in that direction.